yatsenkoM/SelfAssessment/Skills/JavaScript.md

   - Object: 🙋 explained
   - this: 🙋 explained
   - arrow function: 🙋 explained
-  - async function: 🎓 known
+  - async function: 🖐️ used
-  - call: 🎓 known
+  - call: 🖐️ used
-  - bind: 🎓 known
+  - bind: 🖐️ used
-  - apply: 🎓 known
+  - apply: 🖐️ used
   - instanceof: 🖐️ used
   - ...spread: 🖐️ used
   - ...rest: 🖐️ used
-  - typeof: 🖐️ used
+  - typeof: 🙋 explained
-  - destructuring: 🖐️ used
+  - destructuring: 🙋 explained
   - generator: 👂 heard
   - iterator: 🙋 explained
   - async generator: 👂 heard